Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 If you handle aluminum on a regulator basis, go with the MIG welder with a spool gun.
 In contrast, if cast iron is a major part of your workload, a stick welder may be a better buy for you.

 Identifying the work you plan to do helps zero in on which of these two welder options best meets your needs.
-And if you own both a MIG and stick welder, knowing the strengths of each will help you decide which machine to pull out for each job that comes along.
+And if you own both a MIG and a stick welder, knowing the strengths of each will help you decide which machine to pull out for each job that comes along.

 Wrapping It Up